• Home

 Something about the stack of her mom’s 45's whose grooves held stories and emotions, told her she could do it too.
 Based in Sechelt, BC, she is now an award-winning singer-songwriter with three solo albums under her belt, several new songs and TV appearances on major Canadian networks.
 Janet’s new single, “What A Day Can Change” — produced by Jeff Dawson (Daniel Powter) — is about still feeling like a teenager, but alas the bathroom mirror tells a different story...
 Where the @#$! does time go?
 It’s a down-tempo contemplative pretty song not at all like the pop fun of “Lousy Wife” from The Girl Who Passed for Normal or “After The Boy” from her last full-length, 2013’s Most of What Follows Is True…

-Dawson produced that too, in addition to Janet’s new ballad “God Open Your Arms” about how humankind makes the same mistakes over and over again, and the up-tempo country-tinged plea “Not Over Yet” about trying to break away from an ex.
+Jeff Dawson produced that too, in addition to Janet’s new ballad “God Open Your Arms” about how humankind makes the same mistakes over and over again, and the up-tempo country-tinged plea “Not Over Yet” about trying to break away from an ex.
 The two have been working together since 2001’s The Girl Who Passed For Normal.

 “He’s got a strong sense of melody and lots of little sneaky tricks for getting a great vocal performance,” Janet says.
 “He listens really well and helps you get what you’re looking for.
 Jeff pops it up.
 Most of my songs are performed live just me and my guitar but once they get produced I prefer that they sound pop, with loopy drums and clever bass.”

 Janet has gone through a few distinct musical phases in her career.
-Born in Brockville, Ontario ..she likes to says the "B" is silent, her parents moved all over Canada every two or three years — her father works in the oil industry — and music became her trusted friend.
+Born in Brockville, Ontario ..she likes to says the "B" is silent, her parents moved all over Canada every two or three years — her father worked in the oil industry — and music became her trusted friend.
 “One of my earliest memories is writing a song on piano and thinking, ‘Hey this isn't so hard,’”.
 Panic says “I listened to music 24/7.
 I’d fall asleep listening to my snoopy radio.”

 She picked up guitar at age 13 and four years later moved to Montreal to be closer to her best friend.